 Coast Guard officials detained the 785-gt ro-ro cargo ship Marco VI (built 1970) at St Thomas in the US Virgin Islands for maintenance issues and because a second engineer could not provide a flag-state endorsement.

-The one-day detention took place in August but was only recently published.
+The one-day detention in August was only recently published.

 The Coast Guard cited “a serious failure of the implementation of the ISM Code” and ordered a safety management system audit.